gianlucamazza/FTSP-keras/README.md

 # Bitcoin Price Prediction Using LSTM

 ## Project Overview
-This project focuses on predicting Bitcoin prices by analyzing historical price data using a Long Short-Term Memory (LSTM) model, a type of recurrent neural network.
-The project involves data preparation, feature engineering, model training, and prediction.
+This project leverages a Long Short-Term Memory (LSTM) model, a variant of recurrent neural networks, to predict Bitcoin prices.
+It encompasses data preparation, feature engineering, model building, training, and predictions based on historical price data.

+## Motivation
+The goal is to explore machine learning techniques applied to financial data, aiming to develop a model capable of accurately predicting Bitcoin prices.
+This model could potentially aid in making informed investment decisions.

 ## Structure
-The project is organized into several scripts, each handling a specific aspect of the machine learning workflow:
+The repository is organized into scripts for each stage of the machine learning pipeline:

-- `data_preparation.py`: Loads and preprocesses the raw Bitcoin price data.
+- `data_preparation.py`: Processes raw Bitcoin price data.
-- `feature_engineering.py`: Adds technical indicators as features and normalizes the data.
+- `feature_engineering.py`: Enhances the data with technical indicators and normalizes it.
-- `model.py`: Defines the LSTM model architecture.
+- `model.py`: Outlines the LSTM neural network architecture.
-- `train.py`: Trains the model on historical data and evaluates its performance.
+- `train.py`: Focuses on training and evaluating the model with historical data.
-- `predict.py`: Uses the trained model to make future price predictions.
+- `predict.py`: Employs the trained model for future price predictions.

 ## Data
 The data folder contains the historical Bitcoin price data:
-- `BTC-USD.csv`: Raw Bitcoin price data.
+- `BTC-USD.csv`: Original Bitcoin price dataset.
+- `processed_data.csv`: Data augmented with technical indicators.
+- `scaled_data.csv`: Data normalized for model training.

 Processed data files:
 - `processed_data.csv`: Data with added technical indicators.